zenoss/ZenPacks.zenoss.OpenVZ/README.rst

 you want to maximize memory utilization without hitting too high a value for "RAM and Swap Used".

-Note that OpenVZ also has commitment level formulas.
+..
+Note:: OpenVZ also has commitment level formulas.
 These have not yet been integrated into the OpenVZ ZenPack at this time, but will be in the future.
 For commitment levels to work correctly, all containers on the host must have active memory resource limits.
 However, the metrics described above are available for all OpenVZ hosts, whether memory resource limits are active or not.

 TODO
 ----